jce-il/sw-modeling-2016b/Homework.md

   - One use-case diagram
   - One detailed written use case
 1. Four diagrams: Sequence, Class, Activity, Component|Deployment
+  - Each diagram should be accompanied by a section discussing the design and especially the **unique** design considerations embodied in the diagram.
 1. OCL: One diagram with constrains (see CAR example in lecture slides)

 The models should be simple but not too simplistic!
 Using some non trivial UML constructs.